Backend Implementation Plan

 - manage permissions (Auth)

-- approve companies
+- create companies in Core

 - manage subscriptions (Core)